VX7FAR/Battery-Capacity-Gauge/README.md

 # Battery-Capacity-Gauge

 After I just got into electronics many people suggested me to make my own BMS but electronic components and PCB are expensive here which is why I thought I should try to make something like that but with arduino.
-Sooo cant say it as a BMS but I made this Battery Capacity Gauge which is suited to work with single cell 18650 3.7v li-ion cells.
+Sooo cant say it as a BMS but I made this Battery Capacity Gauge which is suited to work with single battery 18650 3.7v li-ion battery and it works by calculating the SoC by coulomb method and OCV method.

 This is what your circuit should look like:
 <img width="1092" height="672" alt="Schematic" src="https://github.com/user-attachments/assets/6c1da674-03d3-4f21-b492-f71ad0dc008b" />